The London Independent Hospital

 If you live in London and have been told by a doctor that hip surgery may be a suitable treatment option, the experienced team of hip specialists at The London Independent Hospital would be delighted to help you get the support you need.

-After reading through the details on this page, if you have any questions or would like to arrange a private consultation to discuss hip surgery it is very easy to contact us online or by telephone:
+if you have any questions or would like to arrange a private consultation to discuss hip surgery, you can book an appointment online or by telephone via our friendly bookings team.

 Hip surgery can refer to a few different procedures, including: